falco-talon/falco-talon.github.io/content/en/docs/overview/_index.md

 ---
 title: Overview
-description: What's Falco Talon?
+description: What is Falco Talon?
 weight: 1
 ---

 {{% alert title="Warning" color="warning" %}}
-Falco Talon is under active development and still in the alpha stage, some breaking changes may happen at any time and the docs might not be up to date.
+Falco Talon is currently under active development and remains in the alpha stage; therefore, breaking changes may occur at any time, and the documentation may not always be up to date.
 {{% /alert %}}

 ## What is the Falco Talon project?

-`Falco Talon` is a Response Engine for managing threats in your Kubernetes.
-It enhances the solutions proposed by the Falco community with a no-code tailor made solution.
+`Falco Talon` is a Response Engine for managing threats in Kubernetes clusters.
+It enhances the solutions proposed by the Falco community with a no-code tailor-made solution.
 With easy rules, you can react to `events` from [`Falco`](https://falco.org) in milliseconds.

 ## Why having created Falco Talon?